bumblebaytuna/BangleApps/apps/hourangle/README.md

 This app helps align your camera star-tracker or telescope equatorial mount with the northern Pole Star (also known as Polaris).
 Correct alignment prevents sky objects drifting out of view and/or smearing during long-exposure photographs.

 ## Background
-Due to the Earth's daily rotation the sky appears to rotate around a point known as the celestial pole.
+Due to the Earth's daily rotation the sky appears to rotate around an imaginary point known as the celestial pole.

 Many astronomers and astrophotgraphers rely on using a telescope mount called an equatorial mount.
 It has to be accurately aligned with the celestial pole, and then a drive inside it follows the daily rotation of the sky.
 This makes it look to the observer/photographer like the sky is still.
 It stops objects drifting out of view, and/or long-exposure photographs smearing.
 More recently we have seen the arrival of portable mini equatorial mounts called star-trackers for people who want to take nightscape photos with DSLR cameras.
 Some of these also rely on accurate polar alignment.